Linear algebra libraries

 We can re-write the modified Euler method,

-Notice how each step depends on intermediate calculations performed in the previous steps
+Notice how each step depends on intermediate calculations performed in the previous steps.
+There are many other Runge-Kutta methods that generalize this idea.

 Heun’s method (RK2(3)) corresponds to a forward/explicit variant of the trapezoidal rule